 Growth funds concentrate on capital appreciation, rather than dividend payout.
 These companies reinvest their earnings into the reacquisition and expansion of their business.

 Income funds concentrate on regular returns, unlike growth funds.
-The income is either monthly or quarterly payout.
+The income is either a monthly or quarterly payout.
 These kinds of funds invest in government, corporate debt obligations, preferred stock, money market instruments, and dividend-paying stocks.

 Click here and see more types of funds, I have mentioned the most common fund types.